kmalan/bench-sets/README.md

 * Ragav Sachdeva, Frank Neumann, and Markus Wagner.
 The dynamic travelling thief problem: Benchmarks and performance of evolutionary algorithms, 2020.
 * Ryoji Tanabe and Hisao Ishibuchi.
 An Easy-to-Use Real-World Multi-Objective Optimization Problem Suite. *Applied Soft Computing*, 89:106078, 2020.
 * Tea Tusar, Dimo Brockhoff, and Nikolaus Hansen.
 Mixed-integer benchmark problems for single- and bi-objective optimization.
 In *Proceedings of the Genetic and Evolutionary Computation Conference*, pages 718-726.
 ACM, 2019.
+* Vanessa Volz, Boris Naujoks, Pascal Kerschke, and Tea Tusar.
+Single- and Multi-Objective Game-Benchmark for Evolutionary Algorithms.
+In *Proceedings of the Genetic and Evolutionary Computation Conference*, pages 647-655.
+ACM, 2019.
 * Thomas Weise and Zijun Wu.
 Difficult features of combinatorial optimization problems and the tunable W-model benchmark problem for simulating them.
 In *Proceedings of the Genetic and Evolutionary Computation Conference Companion*, GECCO '18, pages 1769-1776.
 ACM, 2018.
 ISBN 9781450357647.

+## Additional problem sets outside the scope of single objective problems:

+* *Artificial multi-objective problems*.

+    Huband *et al.* (2006) provide a useful review of early multi-objective problem suites and propose the WFG function suite.
+More recent test suites include the BBOB bi-objective test suite (Brockhoff *et al.*, 2021), the suite defined for the CEC 2020 Special Session on Multimodal Multi-Objective Optimization (https://github.com/P-N-Suganthan/2020-Multimodal-Multi-Objective-Benchmark), and the real-world inspired set by Tanabe and Ishibuchi (2020).
+In addition, Meneghini *et al.* (2020) propose the Generalized Position-Distance problem generator with parameters for controlling features such as the number of variables and objectives, bias and deceptiveness.

+* *Dynamic multi-objective optimization problems*.

+    The 2018 CEC competition (http://homepages.cs.ncl.ac.uk/shouyong.jiang/cec2018/cec2018.html) introduced dynamic problems that have been based on popular static, multi-objective optimization problems, such as the DTLZ and the ZDT families.
+Complementary to this is the slightly older survey (Raquel2013dynemosurvey) that covers test problems, performance measures and optimization approaches.

+## Additional References:
+* Dimo Brockhoff, Tea Tusar, Anne Auger and Nikolaus Hansen.
+Using Well-Understood Single-Objective Functions in Multiobjective Black-Box Optimization Test Suites. *Evolutionary Computation*, 2021. https://doi.org/10.1162/evco_a_00298.
+* Simon Huband, Philip Hingston, Luigi Barone, and Lyndon While.
+A Review of Multiobjective Test Problems and a Scalable Test Problem Toolkit. *IEEE Transactions on Evolutionary Computation*, 10(5):477-506, 2006.
+* Ivan Reinaldo Meneghini, Marcos Antonio Alves, Antonio Gaspar-Cunha and Frederico Gadelha Guimaraes.
+Scalable and customizable benchmark problems for many-objective optimization. *Applied Soft Computing*, 90:106139, 2020. https://doi.org/10.1016/j.asoc.2020.106139.
+* Ryoji Tanabe and Hisao Ishibuchi.
+An Easy-to-Use Real-World Multi-Objective Optimization Problem Suite. *Applied Soft Computing*, 89:106078, 2020.